Terpenes are naturally occurring molecules in many plants, including citrus fruit rinds, many herbs, hops, and pine needles.

-In Full-Spectrum CBD-Rich Hemp Oil products, you will find these six major terpenes.
+In Full-Spectrum CBD-Rich Hemp Oil products, one of these six terpenes is likely to be dominant.

 - Linalool: This terpene is also found in: Lavender, Citrus, Laurels, Birch, Coriander, and Rosewood.